netwerk-digitaal-erfgoed/infrastructure/README.md

 We apply this configuration to a
 [DigitalOcean managed Kubernetes cluster](https://www.digitalocean.com/products/kubernetes/).

+For running software in the NDE infrastructure, it must meet the [NDE Software Requirements](doc/software-requirements.md).

 ## Included

 While each application should take care of deploying itself, this repository contains the generic configuration for